 Some of the key features of Sourcliar include git and hg integration, autosave, pip package manager, Linux terminal, auto-complete, drag and drop files from desktop to online environment, themeable editor, code folding, syntax checking, etc.

 Sourceliar provides specific support for Django where you can run commands like syncdb and run the server from the online interface, get syntax highlighting for Django templates, integrate with command palette, etc. You also get a public URL to showcase your Django project to others while still in WIP.

 PythonAnywhere is another web-based code editor that you take wherever you go.
 Office, home, or school, it runs on any computer (iPad, PC, MAC, or Chromebook).

 The free plan offers a fully configured python environment to develop or host any website or python code directly from the browser.
 It offers additional features as well at a nominal monthly subscription.

-Python is raging at the moment and ruling the world of computer science students, teachers and data scientists alike.
-Universities have chosen python has primary language for teaching fundamentals of programming to students.
-Data scientists are since long using Python for developing complex algorithms and using the same in big data and machine learning applications.
+Python is the leading programming language and ruling the world of computer science students, teachers, and data scientists alike.
+Universities use python as the primary language for teaching the fundamentals of programming to students.
+There used to be a time when setting up the machine was a must before you could start coding, but that is history.

 These days, it is very easy to start learning the code with the help of an online interpreter and compiler.
 Even the online courses provide embedded compilers that are used to run snippets there themselves, making the overall learning experience better.

 The online Python compilers mentioned in this article are some of the best out there.
 Hope the article was helpful and you are able to get going with one or more of these.
 Do share your experience with Python online, via comments.
 Cheers!